Data Agent

 Data Vectorization

-To efficiently and accurately locate the most relevant information within massive data assets, it is recommended to perform "vectorization" on the data.
-Vectorization converts the text information of field/atomic metric names, descriptions, and field values into computable semantic vectors and writes them into a vector database.
-This enables the Data Agent to perform retrieval and recall based on semantics rather than relying solely on keyword matching.
+To more efficiently and accurately locate the most relevant information within massive data assets, it is recommended to perform "vectorization" on the data.
+Vectorization converts textual information such as field/atomic metric names, descriptions, and field values into computable semantic vectors, which are then written into a vector database.
+This enables the Data Agent to perform retrieval and recall based on semantics, rather than relying solely on keyword matching.

 Benefits of Vectorization:

-- Faster Response: Narrows the search scope, reducing the context-filling cost of large models.
+- Faster response: Narrows the search scope and reduces the context-filling cost for large models.

-- Greater Scalability: Supports semantic associations and knowledge linking across datasets, adapting to multilingual scenarios.
+- Greater scalability: Supports semantic association and knowledge linking across datasets, and adapts to multilingual scenarios.

-- Navigate to the target dataset page and click "Vectorization" in the action bar.
+- Go to the target dataset page and click "Vectorize" in the action bar.

-- Check the progress in System Settings - Task Management - Execution Plan, and enable scheduled tasks as needed to improve recall stability and coverage.
+- In System Settings - Task Management - Execution Plan, check the progress and enable scheduled tasks as needed to improve recall stability and coverage.

 Note